RosettaCommons/demos/tutorials/advanced_rosetta_scripting/README.md

 ...
 ```

 To visualize the trajectory that the input pose hase taken during the hundred steps that the GenericMonteCarlo mover carries out, we can also add the [PBDTrajectoryRecorder](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/movers_pages/PDBTrajectoryRecorderMover) mover to the ParsedProtocols block.
 This is a special mover that does *not* modify the pose, but instead writes a copy of the current pose to a PDB file, then returns the pose as-is.
 We will set up two such movers, one at the start of the ParsedProtocol that lists the steps in our moves, and one at the end.
 Note that this is a *debugging* mover, and is not intended for production runs.
-On HPC clusters, there is a cost to writing to disk, and large numbers of parallel processes all making frequent
+On HPC clusters, there is a cost to writing to disk, and large numbers of parallel processes all making frequent writes to disk.
+For this reason, it is best to comment out or delete PDBTrajectoryRecorder movers or other debugging movers when it's time to set up a production run.

+> **Debugging movers are useful for examining trajectories when writing a script, but should be turned off for production runs.**

-The one at the start will always print out the structure resulting from the last move that was accepted, while the one at the end will always dump out the results of the current move, whether or not this move is accepted.
+The PDBTrajectoryRecorder that we're adding at the start of the ParsedProtocol will always print out the structure resulting from the last move that was accepted, while the one at the end will always dump out the results of the current move, whether or not this move is accepted.
 Let's create these movers and add them to the ParsedProtocols block:

 ```xml
 ...